shakayhere/jenkins-shared-lib-example/README.md

 ## Jenkins shared library example

-The code attached to this repository, is a groovy script that can be used as a Jenkins shared library.
+The code attached to this repository, is a groovy project that can be used as a Jenkins shared library.

 ### Functions that this library can do